wattsinnovations/ODrive-Update/README.md

 Remove the front cover of REEL, and spool out the hook until it is ~2 feet from the bell

 # Update
-Plug in ODrive via micro-usb cable and run ./odriveUpdate.sh
+Power ODrive, plug into the PCB via micro-usb cable and run ./odriveUpdate.sh

 # Calibrate
 Keep ODrive plugged in, and run ./odriveSetup.py